ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

   One option is to use /dev/sda1 (in ext2/ext3 format) for /boot and /dev/sda2 for / (in ext4).
 Here you have the choice to leave sda1 and sda2 at their original 2GB sizes, or you might create a smaller (e.g. 16MB) ext3 file system for sda1 and a larger (4GB -16MB) file system for sda2.
 Just make sure sda2 is ext4, so you might need to re-format using mkfs.
 	Alternatively, put /boot (3 files minimum) on a TFTP server (e.g. your router) and have / on either sda1, sda2 or a merged 4GB filesystem (in ext4 format).
 Again, /boot/boot/scr must be customized to point to the proper locations.

-Read more about advanced options for booting and U-Boot commands, including neconsole, auto-recovery kernels, mixed TFTP/disk booting and more in the __[U-Boot section](https://github.com/ewaldc/My-Book-Live/tree/master/uboot)__
+Read more about advanced options for booting and U-Boot commands, including netconsole, auto-recovery kernels, mixed TFTP/disk booting and more in the __[U-Boot section](https://github.com/ewaldc/My-Book-Live/tree/master/uboot)__

 ## How to install a combined /boot and / with ext2/ext3? ##